SNAP Benefits in Indiana: How to Apply and Qualify

 How to Check Your EBT Card Balance

-You can check your balance in several ways.
-Use the official ConnectEBT portal, call the number on your card, or check an ATM receipt.
-The Benny app also shows your balance in real-time.
+You can check your balance through the online portal, the Benny app, by calling the number on your card, or on an ATM receipt.
+All options show your SNAP and cash balances.

 Check Your Indiana EBT Balance